 - students will develop understanding of core geographical concepts such as place, space and scale.

-Students will learn about global London and Paris in a variety of different ways including via lectures, seminars and workshops (using the facilities at Queen Mary University of London and the University of London Institute in Paris), field walks, visits to neighborhoods, museums, galleries and other institutions, and meeting with experts and community organizations.
+Students will learn about global London (and Paris during the field trip) in a variety of different ways including via lectures, seminars and workshops (using the facilities at Queen Mary University of London and the University of London Institute in Paris), field walks, visits to neighborhoods, museums, galleries and other institutions, and meeting with experts and community organizations.
 Reading, research, investigation and independent study will complement these activities.
 The course will have its own dedicated supporting website on QMplus (Queen Mary’s Virtual Learning Environment).